Hiram (TV series)

-The show has re-aired from August 16, 2006 to December 31, 2007 on the now defunct Pinoy Central TV and again in 2008 on the revamped Network KPTV, now ABS-CBN Sports and Action, and in 2013 it was re-aired on Cinema One Global.

-Synopsis
+Premise

 The story revolves around the relationships between Diana, Sophia, Beatrice, and Edward.
 Diana takes care of Beatrice's child Margaret after Beatrice dies.
 Sophia has a daughter Stephanie, from a past one night stand.

-The story begins with a friendship between three females until they find themselves sacrificing their lives for one another until respective generations find themselves also fighting for the love of one man.
+The story begins with a friendship between three females who find themselves sacrificing their lives for one another until respective generations find themselves also fighting for the love of one man.